 How Delayed Retirement Credits Work

-Your choice to delay retirement can also impact the amount of benefits your surviving spouse receives.
-If you start receiving benefits after full retirement age, your spouse should get your full benefit plus delayed retirement credits.
+Your choice to delay retirement can also impact the benefits your surviving spouse receives.
+Your spouse should get your full benefit plus delayed retirement credits if you start receiving benefits after full retirement age.

 Don't Delay Medicare